-Get a head start on the back-to-school rush and help avoid the lost property box by labelling everything they own…
+Preparing for the kids returning to school?
+Help avoid the lost property box by labelling everything they own…

-There are many things us parents like to avoid: lice infestations… sunburn… the dreaded lost property box… So what’s a mum to do when your child’s belongings have a habit of disappearing into thin air?
+There are many things us parents like to avoid: lice infestations… sunburn… Covid… the dreaded lost property box… So what’s a mum to do when your child’s belongings have a habit of disappearing into thin air?
 Name labels.
-Yep, now is the perfect time to get organised once and for all, just in time for the start of term.
+Yep, now’s the perfect time to get organised once and for all.
 We say gather up their school uniforms, drinks bottles, lunchboxes, backpacks and anything else that can possibly be labelled, and pop a name label on it.
 But where to get these handy name stickers, you ask?
 Chillax, parents.
 We’ve pulled together a handy list of the best places to track down iron-on name labels for clothes and stickers of all shapes and sizes in Singapore.
 All together now: if you like it then you’d better put a label on it…

-HoneyKids editor Amy bought kids’ name labels and stickers for both her tiddlies from Tiny Me, and it’s easy to see why.
+HoneyKids mummy Amy bought kids’ name labels and stickers for both her tiddlies from Tiny Me, and it’s easy to see why.
 The designs are so darn cute, and we love how you can customise colours and fonts to put your own spin on things.
 We totally dig the Name Labels Value Pack for a good mix of everything, but you can also pick up personalised rucksacks, wall stickers and name puzzles.
-The iron on clothing labels and name stickers are also microwave-, dishwasher- and freezer-safe, plus are coated for extra scratch resistance.
+The iron-on clothing labels and name stickers are also microwave-, dishwasher- and freezer-safe, and are coated for extra scratch resistance.
 There’s a whole lot to like, that’s for sure.

 The DIY option